 Contact Our Firm Today | Free Consultations For All DC Birth Injury Claims

-The Washington, D.C. birth injury lawyers of Koonz McKenney Johnson & DePaolis LLP have a significant amount of experience battling against hospitals and insurance companies on behalf of birth injury victims’ families.
+The D.C. birth injury lawyers of Koonz McKenney Johnson & DePaolis LLP have a significant amount of experience battling against hospitals and insurance companies on behalf of birth injury victims’ families.
 Contact us today so we may evaluate your case and advise you of your legal rights.
 We offer free consultations.

 Koonz McKenney Johnson & Depaolis serve residents of Washington DC including those living in Capitol Hill, Columbia Heights, Downtown District of Columbia, Foggy Bottom, Georgetown, and Mount Vernon.